 Omega Seamaster Diver 300M

 Launched in 1948, the Seamaster line was Omega’s first official “family” of watches.
-Modelled on the “Watch.
+Modeled on the “Watch.
 Wrist.
 Waterproof.”
 MoD-spec pieces made for Allied troops, it was soon ramped up to Submariner-matching 300m water resistance in 1957.

 Thanks to Pierce Brosnan’s costume designer for Goldeneye, it’s the blue-dialled 1994 ‘Diver’ version of the Omega Seamaster 300 that we know best, as Oscar-winner Lindy Hemming wanted to play on the Irish heartthrob’s piercing (sorry) blue eyes.

 A quarter century on, it’s been revived with a scratch-proof ceramic bezel, wavy dial motif still intact but now – presumably referencing the incumbent James Bond’s grizzled looks – in grey.
+Buy Now:

 Oris Aquis Clean Ocean

 All 2,000 of the aqua-dial, 300-metre water resistant watches come in boxes made from environmentally friendly algae and feature uniquely marbled caseback inlays made from recycled-plastic.
+Buy Now:

 Panerai Submersible BMG-TECH 47mm